protontypes/open-sustainable-technology/README.md

 - [gridemissions](https://github.com/jdechalendar/gridemissions) - Displays the hourly carbon footprint of the US electricity system.
 - [SimBench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation.
 - [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.
-- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - An Open Optimization Model of the European Transmission System.
+- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
 - [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.
 - [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - An open, generic, scalable and independent 'Internet of Things' platform, which enables various connected smart objects in the public space to be easily controlled and monitored.
 - [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) - Designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform.